 - 2 tablespoons freshly squeezed lime juice about 2 limes

 - 1 teaspoon kosher salt

-- Gently combine.
+- Add in the onion and tomatoes.
+Gently combine.

 - Taste and season with additional salt if needed.

 I love homemade guac and I especially love this recipe!
 Absolutely delicious!

 you only left out 3 of the main ingredients that make it guacamole,,, jalapeno, garlic and cilantro,,, and leaving the seed in the guacamole does not keep it from going brown, the only thing that does that is to eliminate exposure to air,,,, i dont think this has been your best effort,,,,

 Hi Fred.
 Everyone has differing opinions on what should or should not be added to guacamole.
 I have a list of variations that do include jalapeno, garlic, and cilantro, for those that like it that way.
 As stated in my post, this is my version based on what my dad taught me from working at a Mexican restaurant.
 And for the browning, I stated, "For storing, I place guacamole in a deep, narrow bowl and place the avocado pits in the guacamole (this helps slow browning process.)
 Then sprinkle the surface with extra lime juice.
 Wrap with plastic wrap, pressing the plastic wrap on top of the surface of the guacamole.
 This will help the guacamole from coming in contact with air" So I do in fact mention protecting from air AND add the advice of adding the pit--which does help as well.

 I have never made guacamole.
 This recipe was so easy and I really appreciated the tips to keep it from browning.
 Thanks.